AmirAlavi/scrna_nn/README.md

 # scrna_nn

-A pipeline for reducing the dimensions of single-cell RNA-seq data.
+A pipeline for reducing the dimensions of single-cell RNA-seq data using neural networks.

 `scrna-nn` is the main script.
 TODO: Example invocations: